 NCAA Tourney Coaches – Wins Lost or Gained

-I looked at the current coaches who have appeared in five or more NCAA Tournaments since 1985.
+I looked at popular coaches who have appeared in five or more NCAA Tournaments win the same team since 1985.

 Using their seed at the beginning of each tournament, I calculated their projected wins. (for example, a #2 seed would be expected to win three games and reach the Elite Eight).